Alexey-Saldyrkine/compile_time_tools/docs/map.md

 # consteval map

+consteval_map is a non-constructible, compile time only type, that is interacted with using its static consteval member functions.

-Consteval map is compile time key-value map, that can be extended after its declaration.
+consteval_map is compile time key-value map, that can be extended after its declaration.

-Consteval map can use anything reflectable as its key or value, meaning types, templates and values of structural types and be used as keys and values.
+consteval_map can use anything reflectable as its key or value, meaning types, templates and values of structural types and be used as keys and values.

+Note that consteval_map is non mutable, meaning once a key-value pair is inserted into the map it cannot be deleted or changed.
+For a mutable map see consteval_mutable_map.

-Consteval map is a templated class that only has static consteval member functions, that allow to get, put and check key-value pairs.
+consteval_map is a templated class that only has static consteval member functions, that allow to get, put and check key-value pairs.

-Consteval map has a single non-type template parameter of type std::meta::info named storageR, meaning reflection of storage.
+consteval_map has a single non-type template parameter of type std::meta::info named storageR, meaning reflection of storage.

 storageR needs to be a reflection of an incomplete templated class with a single non-type template parameter of type std::meta::info or auto.